MuhammadUmerKhan/AgriScan-AI-Driven-Plant-Disease-Classifier/README.md

 ## 🔍 Overview

-This project uses a **Convolutional Neural Network (CNN)** to classify plant diseases from leaf images.
+This project uses a **Convolutional Neural Network (CNN)** and **Transfer Learning** to classify plant diseases from leaf images.
 The model helps in early diagnosis, potentially saving crops and improving yield.

 ---